arnested/ldddns/README.md

 A systemd service that will monitor your Docker host and provide DNS names for containers with a `VIRTUAL_HOST` environment variable.

-The service broadcasts the domain names using multicast DNS.
+The service broadcasts the domain names using multicast DNS (a.k.a. mDNS, zeroconf, bounjour, avahi).

 A limitation of this is that domains name can only be on the `.local` TLD and only have one level below the TLD.
-A benefit is that you don't have change your DNS server or configure stuff i `/etc/resolv` or similar.
+A benefit is that you don't have to change your DNS server or configure stuff in `/etc/resolv` or similar.

 The service will rewrite hostnames in `VIRTUAL_HOST` to match